rogerhu/compsci_guides/Number-of-Islands.md

     For this graph problem, some things we want to consider are:

-    - Depth-First Search
-        - The idea is to consider the given matrix as a graph, where each cell is a node of the given graph.
+- DFS: The idea is to consider the given matrix as a graph, where each cell is a node of the given graph.
 Two nodes contain an edge if and only if there is a ‘1’ either horizontally or vertically.
-    - Union Find
-        - Each set is a single island
-        - Two pieces of land should be merged if they are adjacent
+- Union Find: Are there find and union operations here?
+Can you perform a find operation where you can determine which subset a particular element is in?
+This can be used for determining if two elements are in the same subset.
+Can you perform a union operation where you join two subsets into a single subset?
+Can you check if the two subsets belong to same set?
+If no, then we cannot perform union.
+We can imagine each set is a single island and two pieces of land should be merged if they are adjacent.

 ## 3: P-lan